alejandracampero/unit1-project/README.md

 Build a game that is targeted for all ages.
 Implement a simple yet elegant design.

-***As a person with a previus long train commute, I used to entertain myself with games like this one.***
+***As a person with previous daily lengthy commutes, I used to entertain myself with games such as this one.***

 ***